hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

      of nodes as the "scope set" below.

      (this concept is perhaps explored further in [#015].)

+     (for ease of implementation we may simply derive the scope set as all node names in the selection stack.)

      B) a formal operation cannot "subtract" nodes from its scope-set.